 Stephen Gitelman, MD: Immunology Research, Clinical Trials Research

-Dr. Gitelman is currently director of the Pediatric Diabetes Program at UCSF and holds the Mary B. Olney / KAK Distinguished Professorship in Pediatric Diabetes and Clinical Research.
+Dr. Gitelman is currently director of the Pediatric Diabetes Program at UCSF and holds the Mary B. Olney, MD/KAK Distinguished Professorship in Pediatric Diabetes and Clinical Research.
 Dr. Gitelman’s research interests focus on better understanding the cause of immune-mediated destruction of insulin-producing beta cells and finding safe and effective means to alter the natural course of the disease.
 He is a world leader in type 1 diabetes clinical trials, serving as the UCSF director of the NIH-funded research consortium TrialNet and an investigator in the Immune Tolerance Network.

 Shingo Kajimura, PhD: Inflammation/Obesity/Metabolism Research

 Dr. Kajimura focuses on obesity-linked diseases such as type 2 diabetes.
 His lab discovered how to convert ordinary white fat to brown fat, a specialized type of fat that burns energy and generates heat.
 More recently, Dr. Kajimura and his colleagues have found that a common class of drugs given to people with diabetes enables the conversion of white fat cells to brown fat cells.
 This discovery could lead to the creation of new weight loss drugs in the future.